ShadowGuo-Touhou/Image-File-/README.md

 Second commit:
 I wrote an algorithm to automatical format input content into a self-defined chunk.
 The core algorithm is done.

+Thire commit:
+Working a JavaScript + html application.
+Although I could creat GUI with pyqt5 or tkinter, I want to explore JavaScript a little.